typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 ## 3. Publishing to a Docker registry

 Next, we will containerize the application and publish its Docker image.
-Please proceed with either [SBT instructions](#3-1-publishing-to-a-docker-registry-sbt) or [Maven instructions](#3-2-publishing-to-a-docker-registry-maven) accordingly.
+Please proceed with either [sbt instructions](#3-1-publishing-to-a-docker-registry-sbt) or [Maven instructions](#3-2-publishing-to-a-docker-registry-maven) accordingly.

-### 3.1 Publishing to a Docker registry - SBT
+### 3.1 Publishing to a Docker registry - sbt

-We will be using the [SBT Native Packager](http://www.scala-sbt.org/sbt-native-packager/) plugin to containerize the application.
+We will be using the [sbt native packager](http://www.scala-sbt.org/sbt-native-packager/) plugin to containerize the application.

-Enable SBT Native Packager in your project by adding the following line in the `project/plugins.sbt`:
+Enable sbt native packager in your project by adding the following line in the `project/plugins.sbt`:

 ```
 addSbtPlugin("com.typesafe.sbt" % "sbt-native-packager" % "1.2.0")
 ```

-Next, follow the steps for a [SBT multi-module project](#3-1-1-sbt-multi-module-project) or [SBT single-module project](#3-1-2-sbt-single-module-project).
+Next, follow the steps for a [sbt multi-module project](#3-1-1-sbt-multi-module-project) or [sbt single-module project](#3-1-2-sbt-single-module-project).

-#### 3.1.1 SBT multi-module project
+#### 3.1.1 sbt multi-module project

 @@@ note
-Follow this section if your application is part of a multi-module SBT project.
+Follow this section if your application is part of a multi-module sbt project.
 @@@

 The main steps include: